aidtechnology/hgf-k8s-workshop/README.md

     az aks create -g $GROUP -n ${GROUP}-aks -s Standard_DS2_v2 --kubernetes-version 1.11.5 --node-count 5
     az aks get-credentials -g ${GROUP} -n ${GROUP}-aks

+Then you can install Helm, using

+    kubectl create -f ./helm-rbac.yaml
+    helm init --service-account tiller

 ### Development example

 We will start with the `dev_example`, using Cryptogen to set up the identities and cryptographic material.